-The goal of The Center for Service & Social Justice is to make doing service as a club or organization as meaningful and easy to organize as possible.
-To view current opportunities that your group may use to fulfill your service requirement, please refer to our list of Current Opportunities or look through our list of agencies.
-If your group requires more assistance finding an opportunity, please contact Patricia Vaccaro, Director, at firstname.lastname@example.org for more ideas.
+The goal of Campus Ministries' Center for Service & Social Justice is to make doing service as a club or organization as meaningful and easy to organize as possible.
+To view current opportunities that your group may use to fulfill your service requirement, please refer to our list of Current Opportunities or look through our list of agencies located on Royal Sync.
+If your group requires more assistance finding an opportunity, please contact Patricia Vaccaro, Director, at email@example.com for more ideas or drop by our office in DeNaples 205B.

 Introduction to Community Service